Trial System

 Trial Groups

 The trial group acts as a container for a group of trials within the task which are roughly similar.
-Most importantly, all trials within a trial group have the same series of frames, with the same objects and events on them (although properties of objects can events can change from trial to trial).
+Most importantly, all trials within a trial group have the same series of frames, with the same objects and events on them (although properties of objects and/or events can change from trial to trial).
 The trial group sets the overall structure of a trial.
 Each task needs at least one trial group.

 As with most experiments, very different types of trials should be intermixed (e.g normal and catch trials).
 Multiple trial groups within a task can be used to create and intermix very different trials.